edsu/inkdroid.org/_drafts/white-dudes-giving-speeches.md

 <a href="http://blacklivesmatterumd.tumblr.com/"><img class="img-responsive img-thumbnail" src="/images/blm-umd.png"></a>

-After the Town Hall meeting Neil and a group of faculty on campus organized the [BlackLivesMatter at UMD] group a set of teach-ins at UMD where the regularly scheduled syllabus was set aside to discuss the events in Ferguson and Black Lives Matter more generally.
-Porter Olsen (who taught the BitCurator workshop yesterday) helped organize a series of sessions we call digital incubators to build a community of practice around digital methods in the humanities.
-These sessions focused on tools for data collection, data analysis and advanced data analysis and rights and ethical issues.
+After the Town Hall meeting Neil and a group of faculty on campus organized the [BlackLivesMatter at UMD] group, and a set of teach-ins at UMD where the regularly scheduled syllabus was set aside to discuss the events in Ferguson and Black Lives Matter more generally.
+Porter Olsen (who taught the BitCurator workshop yesterday) helped organize a series of sessions we call digital humanities incubators to build a community of practice around digital methods in the humanities.
+These sessions focused on tools for data collection, data analysis, and rights and ethical issues.
 We had Laura Wrubel visit from George Washington University to talk about Social Feed Manager.
-Trevor Munoz, Katie Shilton and Ricky Punzalan spoke addressed the rights issues associated with working with the data.
+Trevor Munoz, Katie Shilton and Ricky Punzalan spoke about the rights issues associated with working with social media data.
 Josh Westgaard from the library spoke about working with JSON data.
-And Cody Buntain , Nick Diakopoulos and Ben Scheiderman helped us thing about using tools like Python Notebooks and NodeXL for data analysis.
+And Cody Buntain, Nick Diakopoulos and Ben Scheiderman helped us use tools like Python Notebooks and NodeXL for data analysis.

 And of course, we didn't know it at the time, but Ferguson was just the beginning.
 Or rather it was the beginning of a growing awareness of police injustice towards African Americans and people of color in the United States that began to be known as the BlackLivesMatter movement.
 BlackLivesMatter was actually started by Alicia Garza, Patrisse Cullors, and Opal Tometi after the acquittal of George Zimmerman in the Florida shooting death of Trayvon Martin two years earlier.
 But the protests on the ground in Ferguson, elsewhere in the US, and in social media brought international attention to the issue.
 Names like Aiyana Jones, Rekia Boyd, Jordan Davis, Renisha McBride, Dontre Hamilton, Eric Garner, John Crawford, led up to Michael Brown, and were followed by Tamir Rice, Antonio Martin, Walter Scott, Freddie Gray, Sandra Bland and Samuel Dubose.

 Bergis and I [did our best] to collect what we could from these sad, terrifying and enraging events.
 The protests in Baltimore were of particular interest to us at the University of Maryland since it was right in our backyard.
 Our data collection efforts got the attention of Rashawn Ray who is a professor in sociology at the University of Maryland.
-He and his student Melissa Brown were interested in studying how the discussion of Ferguson changed in four datasets we had collected: the initial killing of Michael Brown, the non-indictment of Darren Wilson, the Justice Department Report and then the one year anniversary.
+He and his PhD student Melissa Brown were interested in studying how the discussion of Ferguson changed in four datasets we had collected: the initial killing of Michael Brown, the non-indictment of Darren Wilson, the Justice Department Report and then the one year anniversary.
 They have been exploring what the hashtags, images and text tell us about the shaping of narratives, sub-narratives and counter-narratives around the Black experience in the United States.

 And we haven't even accessioned any of the data.
 It's sitting in MITH's Amazon cloud storage.
 This really isn't anybody's fault but my own.
 I haven't made it a priority to figure out how to get it into the University's Fedora repository.
 In theory it should be doable.
-This is why I'm such a fan of Nathalie's work at the University of Miami that I mentioned at the beginning.
+This is why I'm such a fan of Natalie's work at the University of Miami that I mentioned at the beginning.
 Not only did she get the data into the archive, but she described it with a finding aid that is now on the Web, waiting to be discovered by a researcher like Rashawn.

 So what value do you think social media has as a tool for guiding appraisal in Web archives?
+Would it be useful if you could easily participate in conversation going on in your community and collect the Web documents that were important to them?
 Let me read you the first paragraph of a grant proposal Bergis wrote recently:

 > The dramatic rise in the public’s use of social media services to document events of historical significance presents archivists and others who build primary source research collections with a unique opportunity to transform appraisal, collecting, preservation and discovery of this new type of research data.
 The personal nature of documenting participation in historical events also presents researchers with new opportunities to engage with the data generated by individual users of services such as Twitter, which has emerged as one of the most important tools used in social activism to build support, share information and remain engaged.
 Twitter users document activities or events through the text, images, videos and audio embedded in or linked from their tweets.
 This means vast amounts of digital content is being shared and re-shared using Twitter as a platform for other social media applications like YouTube, Instagram, Flickr and the Web at large.
 While such digital content adds a new layer of documentary evidence that is immensely valuable to those interested in researching and understanding contemporary events, it also presents significant data management, rights management, access and visualization challenges.